Pyomo/pyomo/doc/OnlineDocs/contributed_packages/doe/doe.rst

 Pyomo.DoE Required Inputs
 --------------------------------
 The required inputs to the Pyomo.DoE solver is an Experiment object.
 The experiment object must have a get_labeled_model function which returns a pyomo model with four special labeled components as suffixes on the pyomo model.
-This is in line with the convention used in the new interface in the contributed pacakge, `Parmest <https://pyomo.readthedocs.io/en/stable/contributed_packages/parmest/index.html>`_.
+This is in line with the convention used in the new interface in the contributed package, `Parmest <https://pyomo.readthedocs.io/en/stable/contributed_packages/parmest/index.html>`_.
 The four suffix components are:

 * experiment_inputs - The experimental design decisions
 * experiment_outputs - The values measured during the experiment